isomerpages/sciencecentre-emag/pages/Marine Ecology.md

 <p>We all know Singapore as a Garden City, but what about seeing Singapore
 as an island country?
-We dive into the lesser-known marine elements of Singapore's tropical environments with Dr. Siti Maryam Yaakub, Senior Director of International Blue Carbon Institute.
+We dive into the lesser-known marine elements of Singapore's tropical environments with Dr. Siti Maryam Yaakub, Senior Director of the International Blue Carbon Institute.
 We talk about her passion for unsung underwater heroes like seagrass, her journey to becoming a marine ecologist, and what makes mangroves and coastal habitats so important in the fight against climate change.</p>
 <h4><strong>Listen to the Full Episode</strong></h4>
 <p>Available on: <a href="https://bit.ly/voiddeckspotify" rel="noopener nofollow" target="_blank"><u>Spotify</u></a>,
 <a href="https://bit.ly/voiddeckapplepodcasts" rel="noopener nofollow" target="_blank"><u>Apple Podcasts</u>
 </a>, <a href="https://bit.ly/voiddeckyoutube" rel="noopener nofollow" target="_blank">YouTube</a>,
-and <a href="https://music.amazon.in/podcasts/16e9064d-264a-4182-ab15-756ae9b238cb/void-deck" rel="noopener nofollow" target="_blank"><u>Amazon Music</u></a>.</p>
+and <a href="https://bit.ly/voiddeckamazonmusic" rel="noopener nofollow" target="_blank"><u>Amazon Music</u></a>.</p>
 <p>Subscribe to <em>Void Deck</em> wherever you get your podcasts to get notified
 when the next episode drops.</p>
 <h4><strong>Episode Highlights</strong></h4>